 If you get an infection, it’s possible you will need antibiotics to clear it.
 As a breastfeeding mom, your baby will be exposed to those antibiotics as well.
-Antibiotics while breastfeeding are generally safe and won’t harm your baby, but many of us prefer to avoid unnecessary antibiotics, especially when it comes to our babies.
+Antibiotics while breastfeeding are generally safe and won’t harm your baby, but you may prefer to avoid unnecessary antibiotics so this is something to keep in mind.

 While you are breastfeeding, antibiotic side effects that you might encounter, such as stomach upset, can also affect your little one.
 The younger your baby, the more of the medicine there will be in their system.
 Keep in mind your own comfort level with antibiotic use when you consider whether or not to get a piercing while breastfeeding.

 Keeping your piercing clean once you get home is so important!
-Of course, you never want to get an infection, but while breastfeeding this is even more true.
+Of course, you never want to get an infection, but it’s especially important to take precautions to avoid infection while you’re breastfeeding.
 Your piercer will give you aftercare instructions, but the typical advice is:

 Can you get a nipple piercing while breastfeeding?

-You should avoid getting a nipple piercing while breastfeeding without exception.
+While most body piercings are okay while breastfeeding, nipple piercings are the exception.
+It is not considered safe to get a nipple piercing while you’re breastfeeding your baby.
 In fact, even if you already have a nipple piercing, it is recommended to remove the piercings during late pregnancy and keep them out until you wean your baby.
 The jewelry can pose a choking risk for your baby if it falls out while nursing.

-Your holes should stay open as long as they were fully healed before pregnancy, but if needed a piercer can help you reinsert them when you are ready.
+If you do have to remove a nipple piercing, the holes from your piercing should stay open as long as they were fully healed before pregnancy, but if needed a piercer can help you reinsert them when you are ready.

 How long after breastfeeding can you pierce your nipples?

-It is recommended 3 months after milk production stops.
+If you plan on getting a nipple piercing after you’re done breastfeeding, it’s recommended that you wait until three months after your milk production stops.
 It often takes a while for your breasts to completely stop producing milk, so giving them this time will reduce your risk of complications and ensure that your nipples and areolas have returned to their normal size.

 You can get a nose piercing while breastfeeding, as long as you follow safety advice and aftercare cleaning procedures.
-Be aware that a new face piercing will probably be very interesting to your baby, so she may try to pull on it.
+Be aware that a new face piercing will likely be interesting to your baby, so they may try to pull on it.
 A small stud, as opposed to a hoop, is probably a safer choice here.

 Can you get a tongue piercing while breastfeeding?

 You can get a tongue piercing while breastfeeding, as long as you follow safety advice and aftercare cleaning procedures.
-The risk for infection is slightly higher because of bacteria in the mouth, so make sure you are very careful with cleaning.
+The risk for infection is slightly higher because of bacteria in the mouth, so it’s important to be careful about cleaning your piercing.
 You can use mouthwash to ensure you are killing bacteria effectively.

-Can you get a lip piercing while breastfeeding?
+Can I get a lip piercing while breastfeeding?

 You can get a lip piercing while breastfeeding, as long as you follow safety advice and aftercare cleaning procedures.
-But make sure you are very careful with cleaning because there are more germs in your mouth.
+A lip piercing has similar risks to a tongue piercing because there are more germs in your mouth, so be sure to carefully clean your piercing.
 Avoid touching your lip piercing too much, and consider the age of your baby too.
-A lip ring will probably be very enticing to a baby who is reaching and grabbing for things, so you may want to wait if yours is in that stage.
+A lip ring will likely be very enticing to a baby who is reaching and grabbing for things, so you may want to wait if yours is in that stage.